Targeted Therapy vs. Chemotherapy

 The Role of Biomarker Testing in Targeted Therapy

-Before starting targeted therapy, your tumor may need to undergo biomarker testing.
+Before starting targeted therapy, tumors may need to undergo biomarker testing.
 This process helps identify the presence of specific proteins or genetic mutations in cancer cells that can be targets for therapy.
-In the case of some cancers, like chronic myelogenous leukemia, most patients have a target for a certain drug, making targeted therapy a viable treatment option.

 Side Effects and Risks of Targeted Therapy

-While initially, targeted therapy was thought to be less toxic than chemotherapy, it’s now evident that it can also cause side effects.
-Common side effects include diarrhea, liver problems, high blood pressure, fatigue, mouth sores, and skin problems.
+While initially, targeted therapy was thought to be less toxic than chemotherapy, common side effects include diarrhea, liver problems, high blood pressure, fatigue, mouth sores, and skin problems.
 Some of these are manageable with medication, and most subside after treatment ends.

 Cancer cells can become resistant to targeted therapy.
-This resistance can occur when the target protein changes or when cancer cells find new growth pathways that don’t rely on the target.
+This resistance can occur when the target protein changes or when cancer cells find new growth pathways that do not rely on the target.
 To overcome this, targeted therapy often works best when combined with other treatments like chemotherapy or radiation.

 Comparing Chemotherapy and Targeted Therapy

 When comparing the success rates of traditional chemotherapy and targeted therapy, the latter shows promising results.
 Traditional chemotherapy has a success rate of around 30%.
-While this is significant, targeted therapy outshines it with its impressive success rate of up to 80% in some cases.
-This increased effectiveness is largely due to the precision of targeted therapies which aim to limit the growth of cancer cells while sparing normal cells.
+On the other hand, success rates of up to 80% have been reported in some targeted therapy cases.
+This increased effectiveness is largely due to the precision of targeted therapies, which aim to limit the growth of cancer cells while sparing normal cells.

 The Potential of Combining Chemotherapy and Targeted Therapy